ajmanisameer/doctorsPortal/README.md

-# Node.js & Passport Authentication, capturing images to AWS
+# Node.js & Passport Authentication, capturing images to AWS S3 bucket

 This is a user login and registration app using Node.js, Express, Passport, Mongoose, EJS and some other packages.